axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/introduction/index.rst

 Default Widgets
 ^^^^^^^^^^^^^^^
-Axon Ivy Portal supports a sophisticated concept featuring default widgets for Process Starts, Task Lists, and Case Lists.
+|ivy| Portal supports a sophisticated concept featuring default widgets for Process Starts, Task Lists, and Case Lists.

 |default-widgets|

 Processes, tasks, and cases are essential when it comes to business process automation and workflow management.
-Therefore, the Axon Ivy Portal gives you full power by providing these standard widgets out-of-the-box.
+Therefore, the |ivy| Portal gives you full power by providing these standard widgets out-of-the-box.

 |default-widgets-configuration|